 Who are we?

 Hazel is based in West Yorkshire and writes for a number of publications including the Guardian, Daily Telegraph, Financial Times, Independent and Times as well as various lifestyle publications.
 She was assistant editor at awesome game-changing women’s magazine Standard Issue and works as a copywriter and editor for a wide range of clients in the public and private sectors.
 Hazel also sings in a folk duo and chamber choir, has two young bonkers children and two equally bonkers dogs.
-You can ask her neighbours whether her nightly ukulele practise is getting her anywhere.
+You can ask her neighbours whether her nightly melodeon practise is getting her anywhere.

 Heidi has written for a range of national and consumer titles including the Guardian, Daily Mail, Express, Irish Independent and Psychologies.
 She is currently gear editor of Bauer’s Mother & Baby magazine on a freelance basis.